fmi-faim/ipa-project-template/docs/source/setup.md

 The template will create a directory `faim_demo-project` and copy all required files into it.
 ```

-Congratulations you have created a new personalized IPA project!
+Congratulations, you have created a new personalized IPA project!

 Now you can deactivate the `copier-env` and change into the project root-directory with